micro-os-plus/hello-world-qemu-template-xpack/README.md

 When used in non-interactive environments, it is possible to pass all required data on the command line.
-The only mandatory property is `language`, all other have defaults.
+The only mandatory property is `target`, all other have defaults.

 ```console